Christmas in Portugal is a fantastic idea!

 The smaller villages are pretty quiet during Christmas.
 Most will have some street decorations, and you may find a small Christmas market.
 Most stores will be closed, so I suggest you stay at a hotel where you can have your meals and be around a few people.

 The best way to enjoy a small village during the Christmas season is to visit a few days before Christmas, then head to a city for the holiday.
-You may find yourself a bit lonely in you are in a small town on your own.
+You may find yourself a bit lonely if you are in a small town on your own.

 What is a traditional Portuguese Christmas dinner like?